Sledmine/mercury/docs/PACKAGE.md

 This value represents which version of the current manifest is being used, manifests are supposed to receive simple changes so this number should not change too often.

+`category`

+Category represents a simple type of package, it helps to distinguish packages, also helps indexing, it can be anything what you want, but for better indexing there are a list of possible values to use:

+- map
+- addon
+- script
+- config

+If you consider that there should be more values here feel free to ask or to create a pull request.

 `files`

 Here is another important property, this is the list of files inside the package to be installed in the game, every **file** has different important properties to use: